cirosantilli/latex/readme.md

 # files

+## cheat.tex

+how to do things in latex

 ## template.tex

 when starting new projects, copy this template

-## main.tex

-cheatsheet of lots of latex commands

 ## main.sty